voxdraco/Valheim-project/README.md

 Who this is for:

 People who are starting out.
-This container and kubentes configuration are very simple and I attempt to keep it that way, however I do realize that there will be instances where I do things which might make you ask why and if this is the case, I will try and explain it.
+This container and kubernetes configuration are very simple and I attempt to keep it that way, however I do realize that there will be instances where I do things which might make you ask why and if this is the case, I will try and explain it.